kitmak72/kitmak72/README.md

 ## Hi there 👋 I'am Kit.
-A Full-Stack Softeware Engineer | TypeScript and React enthusiast 🔥
+A Full-Stack Softeware Engineer | Strive for Greatness 🔥

 <!--
 **kitmak72/kitmak72** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.